 The charmander’s flame doubles in size, and with a growl it spins, tail lashing out.
 Some of the fire detaches itself and sails onto the pokedoll.
-Its foam is clearly fire retardant, but the ember still melt into the material a bit before being snuffed out.
+Its foam is clearly fire retardant, but the ember still melts into the material a bit before being snuffed out.

 The blue turtle rears its head back, then spits a short jet of water at the pokedoll hard enough to spin it around.
 Leaf’s bulbasaur extends its vines far enough to whip the pokedoll with loud thuds.